 - ID document: Type, authority, issue date, expiry date, nationality, ID number

-In this example, a merchant wants to onboard a new customer.
-The merchant uses WebID to both identify the customer and for signing the provided contract.
+In the following scenario, a merchant wants to onboard a new customer.
+The merchant uses WebID to both identify the prospective customer and for signing the provided contract.

-- The personal data is sent via Signicat to WebID.
+- The prospective customer’s personal data is sent via Signicat to WebID.
 The data is processed and checked, for example towards any prefilled information.

-- WebID sends back a 9-digit transaction number.
-The customer enters this number to proceed to a video call with a support agent, for example via Skype.
+- WebID sends a 9-digit transaction number to the prospective customer.
+The prospective customer enters this number to proceed to a video call with a support agent, for example via Skype.

-- The support agent guides the customer through the video call and asks the customer to show a picture ID in front of the web camera.
+- The support agent guides the prospective customer through the video call and asks them to hold up a form of picture ID in front of their camera.

 - WebID checks the authenticity of the ID and matches the picture with the face in the video.

-- The customer completes the identification by entering a 6-digit one-time password (OTP).
+- The prospective customer completes the identification by entering a 6-digit one-time password (OTP).

 Integrating with WebID through Signicat